Why AI Voice Receptionists Are Eating the $9B Answering Market

 - Understands free-form problem descriptions

-- Routes emergencies to the owner immediately
+- Routes emergencies to the right person immediately

-- Costs 5–10% of a full-time employee
+- Costs a fraction of a full-time employee

 The Current Pricing Map